dntstck/blog/development/vim-for-development.md

 <li>Plugin management is tricky at first</li>
 <li>Doesn't hold your hand</li>
 </ul>
 These are the only downsides I've found, vim has a steep learning curve and is so customizable that it's easy to get lost and confused trying to customize it.
 It's not an out-of-the-box editor so it needs customizing to suit your needs, the UI is dated (not really a con in my eyes) and vim is notoriously ruthless; it does not hold your hand.
 You have to invest time into it to get the most out of it.
 However luckily for us, after reading this blog post you should only need to invest time in it.
-Adding features will be covered in this post and we are even going to touch on plugin management using vundle, by the end you will have a fully fledged custom vim setup that is prepped and ready to add more plugins to.</p>
+Adding features will be covered in this post and we are even going to touch on plugin management using vundle, by the end you will have a fully fledged custom vim setup that is prepped and ready to add more plugins to.
+The steep learning curve will be evident by the end of the post, it's quite a long one so let's get started!</p>

 <h1 id="vim-for-development"><em>Building Vim from Source</em></h1>